sebv004/polis/polis/README.md

-This directory contains all your masternode VAR.
+This directory contains all your POLIS masternode VAR.